Train as you race!

 Breakfast: Have breakfast 3 hours before the race.
 This should be mainly carbohydrate based as our liver glycogen stores decrease over night.
 Don’t leave breakfast too late as this could cause stomach cramps once you jump on the bike.
 This should involve normal breakfast foods that you’re accustomed to such as toast, cereals and juices.

 Snacking: A pre race snack is perfect to ensure we don’t eat everything at once for breakfast, which could cause stomach discomfort.
-An SiS GO Energy bar, 30 minutes before you start will help ‘top up’ your energy stores.
+A GO Energy Bar or GO Energy Bar Plus Caffeine, 30 minutes before you start will help ‘top up’ your energy stores.

 Key Consideration 3: During the Race